 PoolSS NSW Contractual Agreement: Terms & Conditions

-Certifier: Also referred to as ‘Pool Inspector’, accredited under the Building and Development Certifiers Act and Regulation 2020, who, from the date of the Agreement, is authorised to carry out certification work including inspections of swimming pools and issuing certificates under the Swimming Pools Act 1992 while complying with the code of conduct in Schedule 5 of the Regulations.
+Certified Pool Safety Inspector Also referred to as 'Pool Inspector', accredited under the Building and Development Certifiers Act and Regulation 2020, who, from the date of the Agreement, is authorised to carry out certification work including inspections of swimming pools and issuing certificates under the Swimming Pools Act 1992 while complying with the code of conduct in Schedule 5 of the Regulations.

-These are the details of the pool inspector who will, at the date of the Agreement, carry out the certification work.
+These are the details of the Pool Inspector who will, from the date of the Agreement, carry out the certification work.

 Name of Insurer Lloyds of London